copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - More hallucinatory monsters, shirts, epitaphs, random engravings, rumors, hallucinatory gods, hallucinatory blasts, tin labels, weapon names, and taunts.
+- A number of new encyclopedia entries are added, mostly for things that vanilla did not have an entry for.

 ### Architectural changes